How to Sign Up Someone for Spam Texts: A Sneaky Prank Guide

 Understanding Spam Texts and Calls

-What Qualifies as Spam
+What Counts as Spam

-• Robocalls with recorded messages
+• Robocalls delivering pre-recorded messages

 • Live telemarketers pushing products

-• Fake offers or prizes
+• Fake offers or prizes aimed at luring you in

-• Phishing attempts to get personal info
+• Phishing attempts trying to snatch your personal info

 Common Sources of Spam

-Spam can come from many places:
+Spam can come from all sorts of places:

-1. Data breaches that leak phone numbers
+1. Data breaches that spill phone numbers

 2. Public records and directories